What We Do

 - Twice Exceptional Learners (2E)

-Please click here to find this year's workshop schedule.
+This year's workshop schedule will be posted here once it become available.
 These workshops are open to all parents and focus on the curriculum and ways in which the schools and PTAs can support and enhance it.

 Advanced Learning Program (ALP) advocates for the needs of students across all disciplines, who are significantly advanced academically, compared to their peers, as demonstrated by either performance or ability, in alignment with the District program.
 The Committee helps families become better acquainted with educational options, and provides a network of support for parents/guardians.
 The Committee shares information and resources to help each child realize their fullest potential.
 The committee works with administrators from the ALP and Curriculum Departments to advocate, arrange appropriate speakers, and facilitate communication to the relevant members of the community, as well as interfacing with relevant state and local organizations.

 Afters coordinates the efforts of the elementary school PTA programs offered before and after school and provides guidance to the PTA volunteers who run them.
 The committee meets in the fall, winter, and spring, and communicates regularly between meetings so PTA volunteers can support one another's efforts.

 Curriculum Enrichment coordinates the efforts of and provides guidance to PTA volunteers who run enrichment programs.
 The Committee helps PTA volunteers obtain and share information about enrichment programs that support the Greenwich Public Schools Curriculum.
 These may be in the arts (including writing, music, theater, visual arts, and dance), sciences, and cultural and historical studies.
 It is also the advocacy body for these curricular areas, especially but not limited to the arts.